Winter operations 1914–1915: Subsequent operations

 At 7:30 a.m. on 10 March, the British began a thirty-five minute artillery bombardment by 90 18-pounder field guns, of the Indian Corps and IV Corps, on the German wire around the village of Neuve Chapelle, which was destroyed within ten minutes.
 The remaining fifteen 18-pounder batteries, six 6-inch howitzer siege batteries and six QF 4.5-inch howitzer batteries, fired on the German front-line trenches which were 3 ft deep with breastworks 4 ft high.
 The German fortifications were demolished by the howitzer bombardment, which was followed by an infantry assault at 8:05 a.m.
 German defences in the centre were quickly overrun on a 1600 yd front and Neuve Chapelle village was captured by 10:00 a.m.

 On the left of the attack, two companies of the German Jäger Battalion 11 with c.
-200 men and a machine-gun, delayed the advance for more than six hours until forced to retreat, which stopped the advance.
+200 men and a machine-gun, delayed the advance for more than six hours until forced to retreat but this had stopped the advance.
 Although aerial photography had been useful, it was unable efficiently to identify the strong German defensive points.
 Lack of communication also meant that the British commanders had been unable to keep in touch with each other and the attack became disorganised, which disrupted the delivery of supplies.
 On 12 March, German forces commanded by Crown Prince Rupprecht, launched an abortive counter-attack which forced the British to use most of their artillery ammunition; the British offensive was postponed on 13 March and abandoned two days later.